All about the STEM Advancement Program

 Program Overview

-Effective starting June 1, 2025, all STEM Nova and Super NOVA awards and content will be removed from Scouting.org.
+Effective June 1, 2025, all STEM Nova and Super NOVA awards and content were removed from Scouting.org.
 STEM Nova and Super NOVA awards will not be available in ScoutBook and STEM Nova and Super NOVA counselor positions are no longer registered positions in Scouting America.
-Northern Star Scouting is committed to continuing to offer these programs for our Scout participants, and will not be removing any of the training materials, award request forms, or other resources from this page.

 The Nova Awards